Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/README-template.md

+**Note: This is a README.md template file for you to use to describe the project you have completed.
+README's are used so that other developers can understand what your project is about.
+You will commonly see README's used on Github where they will be displayed on a project's repository.
+Delete this note after reading**

 # BNTA - Shop landing page assessment day solution

 This is a solution to the Shop landing page BNTA assessment day which will allow you to put the HTML and CSS you've learned in practice with a stretch goal of adding JavaScript functionality to add or remove items from your shopping basket.